loginom/loginom-help-en-omegat/data/processors/func/calc-func/string.md

 **RegExDomain(InputString [, OccurenceNumber = 1])**

-* InputString - the input string in which Email-address will be searched;
+* InputString - the input string in which Email-address will be searched.
 * OccurenceNumber - the index of Email-address in the searched string.

 Returns OccurencesNumber site address from the InputString string, not including www till the top level domain, inclusively.